galatia/site/rsrc/posts/2015-02-20-hacking-luxury/index.md

 #### Music
 My partner and I have somewhat snobby music tastes and are mildly audiophilic.
 Put another way, jazz (especially with complicated bass) doesn't sound super great on phone or computer speakers.
 We used to go to concerts sometimes in SF, but we cut that out of our lifestyle.

  So are we doomed now to poor music quality?
 Nope!
-We splurged on good-quality travel bluetooth speakers (the [Denon Envaya Mini](http://www.denon.co.uk/uk/product/bluetooth/bluetoothspeakers/envayamini)), and now we can feel almost like we have a sound stage whenever we want.
+We splurged on good-quality travel Bluetooth speakers (the [Denon Envaya Mini](http://www.denon.co.uk/uk/product/bluetooth/bluetoothspeakers/envayamini)), and now we can feel almost like we have a sound stage whenever we want.
 Listening to Brad Mehldau or Avishai Cohen on these speakers is fully engaging, and I don't feel as much of a need to seek out live entertainment anymore.

 ### 3. Generally don't compromise on quality

-Buying good-quality speakers instead of sticking to laptop speakers might be seen as unfrugal.
+Buying good-quality speakers instead of sticking to laptop speakers might be seen as infrugal.
 But while the upfront cost (~$150) was somewhat large for a luxury item, they'll last a long time and we get enormous use out of them.

 If you can afford slightly higher upfront costs, it's more useful to analyze costs stretched out over the projected lifetime of the item.
 It is often cheaper over the long run to get a decent quality version of the item you need in the first place, than to have to keep paying for replacements or even small upgrades in quality to satisfy your desire.
 In some cases, having a higher quality version of an item can also replace having more items of lower quality.